savevsgames/Yes-We-Kanban/README.md

     ```

 5. Log in as one of the users in the hosted database:
+6.
+    Set up your SQL database and environment variables for it, then use the seed script to populate it.
+Once your database has information, you can log in as one of these user names (or change them and set your own).

     { username: "ScriptWizard", password: "semicolon" },
     { username: "BugHunter", password: "debugging" },